inderjit303/32-bit-SRAM-/README.md

 Fig 6.
 Truth table for 5x32 SRAM Address Decoder
 </p>

-The steps to create Ngveri model in eSim are similar to that of 3x8 Decoder.
+The steps to create Ngveri model for 5x32 decoder in eSim are similar to that of 3x8 Decoder.
 The verilog code for the above decoder is as follows:

 ```